 We investigate the mechanisms regulating chromatin and gene expression during cellular differentiation and cell cycle progression in yeast and mammals.

 The members of the research group.
-From le left: Xu, Fatemeh (Pardis), Lucia, Xiaoxiong and Pierre
+From the left: Yunna, Juna, Fatemeh (Pardis), Lucia, Xu and Pierre.
+Photo: UiO.

 Dynamic remodelling of the SUMO-chromatin landscape during cellular differentiation